tlswg/external-psk-design-team/draft-group-tls-external-psk-guidance.md

 {{Krawczyk}}{{Sethi}}.
 Selfie attack {{Selfie}} is a special case of the rerouting attack against a group member that can act both as TLS server and client.
 In the Selfie attack, a malicious non-member reroutes a connection from the client to the server on the same endpoint.

-### Lack of DHE

-If the client performs a PSK-based handshake without a DHE exchange, then another trivial attack is possible.

-Let the group of peers who know the key be `A`, `B`, and `C`.
-The attack proceeds as follows:

-1. `A` sends a `ClientHello` to `B`, without including a key share extension.
-2. The handshake completes as expected.

-This attack violates the secrecy of session keys property, because even an honest but curious `C` can decrypt the session between `A` and `B`.
-This attack also violates forward secrecy, because a future compromise of `C` reveals the contents of the session, however {{RFC8446}} notes that PSK-based handshakes without a fresh DHE do not achieve this property.

-### Compromise of an uninvolved node

-If the attacker compromises a client or server then the session is definitionally insecure, however sharing the key with more than one client and one server means that compromise of a different actor can lead to attacks.

-Let the group of peers who know the key be `A`, `B`, and `C`.
-The attack proceeds as follows:

-1. Let the attacker compromise `C`.
-2. `A` sends a `ClientHello` to `B`.
-3. The attacker intercepts the message and creates a new `ClientHello`.
-4. The attacker sends the new `ClientHello` to `B`.
-5. `B` responds to `A`.
-6. The attacker intercepts the message and creates a new response.
-7. The attacker sends the new response to `A`.
-8. `A` sends a `Finished` message to `B`.
-`A` has completed the handshake, ostensibly with `B`.
-9. The attacker intercepts the `Finished` message and creates a new `Finished` message.
-10. The attacker sends the new `Finished` message to `B`.
-`B` has completed the handshake, ostensibly with `A`.

-This attack, and minor variants of it, violate the remaining properties outlined above.
-The attack violates the same session keys property, as `A` and `B` have each completed a session, ostensibly with each other, and yet do not agree on the session key.
-If `A` does not send a key share extension, then the attacker can have a session with `A` and a separate session with `B`, where both sessions have the same key.
-Since the attacker has knowledge of all of the messages and their content, the nonce in the handshake does not prevent the attacker from computing the full key schedule.
-This violates the uniqueness of session keys property.
-In the case of KCI resistance, where we assume the attacker has compromised `A`, the attacker can successfully impersonate `B` to `A` using this pattern.

 # Recommendations for External PSK Usage